 Florida Statute of Limitations for a Golf Cart Injury Lawsuit

-The statute of limitations in Florida for an injury resulting from a golf cart is 4 years from the date of the accident.
-This means that your lawsuit against the at-fault party must be filed in the correct court within four years of the accident.
+Generally, the statute of limitations in Florida for an injury resulting from a golf cart is 4 years from the date of the accident.
+This means that your claim against the appropriate party must be filed in the correct court within four years of the accident.
 Otherwise, you may lose your chance to seek compensation for your damages and injuries.

 Should You Contact a Tampa Golf Cart Injury Lawyer?

-Although it may be a difficult area of the law, this does not mean that you should not seek compensation for your golf cart-related injury.
-And make sure that you seek legal help within four years of the accident, or else your case may be forever barred.
+Although it may be a difficult area of the law, this does not mean that you shouldn’t seek compensation for your golf cart-related injury.
+Also, make sure that you seek legal help within four years of the accident, or else your case may be forever barred.

 Injured by Reckless Golf Cart Driving?

-If you were injured in a golf cart accident caused by someone else’s negligence, then you are entitled to take legal action.
+If you were injured in a golf cart accident caused by someone else’s negligence, then you’re entitled to take legal action.
 And by filing a personal injury claim against the responsible party, you can seek compensation for your injuries.

 At Hancock Injury Attorneys, we have the experience, skill, and knowledge to win your case.
-Call Tampa golf cart injury lawyer Mike Hancock for your free and confidential case consultation at 813-915-1110.
+Call Tampa golf cart injury lawyer Mike Hancock for your free and confidential case consultation at (813) 901-1110, toll-free.
 We answer our phones 24/7/365.
 You may also contact us via email or by filling out a short form on our website.